 Skull base tumors

 Skull base tumors, also known as cranial base tumors, can often be asymptomatic (without symptoms) until they compromise neighboring structures, so they are often found at advanced stages.
-The symptoms that are produced are often dictated by the size and location of the tumor in the skull base and by the nearby structures.
-There are also some tumors that are identified incidentally on CT scan or MRI as a result of a generalized complaint of headache.

 - Nasal congestion